kyma-project/kyma/resources/knative-function-controller/README.md

 EOF
 ```

-To get the url of your new service check the output of
+To get the URL of your new service, run:
 ```bash
 kubectl get ksvc -n $NAMESPACE
 ```